 2. How Not to Die – Dr. Michael Greger

-Dr. Greger is an internationally renowned nutrition expert, physician and the founder of NutrititionFacts.org.
+Dr. Greger is an internationally renowned nutrition expert, physician, and founder of NutrititionFacts.org.

 This book reveals the most groundbreaking scientific evidence proving that lifestyle and nutrition could, in some cases, outweigh the medical approaches applied in both the treatment and the reversal of diseases.